arcnemesys/rustrivia/README.md

 - Web-compatible thanks to wasm-bindgen
 - Customizable categories and questions

-3. Serve the `index.html` file using your preferred local server.

-## Usage

-Open the game in your web browser and start playing!
-Select categories and point values to reveal questions about Rust programming concepts.

 ## Contributing

-We welcome contributions!
-Please feel free to submit pull requests, create issues, or suggest new features.
+Contributions are welcomed, please feel free to submit pull requests, create issues, or suggest new features.

 ## License